 The Dynamics of Music is an exploration of the interrelationships between music and other disciplines.
 Intersecting topics that will be considered include physics, religion, war, art, architecture, technology, history, education, and the music industry.
-Additionally, an understanding of general musical concepts will be gained through a highly interactive, hands-on environment, and these concepts will include the basics of theory, aural skills, conducting, composition, historical performance practices, and attendance at musical performances.
+Additionally, an understanding of general musical concepts will be gained through a highly interactive hands-on environment.
+These concepts will include the basics of theory, aural skills, conducting, composition, historical performance practices, and attendance at musical performances.

-MUSI 150 is taught by Professor Jason Leo Curley.
+This course is taught by Assistant Professorof Music Jason Leo Curley.